 Insights and Discovery Accelerator

 Unlock insights and discover intelligent connections in unstructured data.
 The Insights and Discovery Accelerator uses Microsoft AI to speed and scale investigations and research by helping journalists find critical content in a sea of data.

-JFK Files takes 34,000 complex files including photos, handwriting, government documents, and more, then extracts readable information.
-This knowledge is organized to enable new ways to explore the information.
+JFK Files takes 34,000 complex files including photos, handwriting, government documents and more, then extracts readable information.
+This knowledge is organised to enable new ways to explore the information.